 2. Capital One Venture Rewards Credit Card.
 Here’s another card that gives you double miles on all purchases, with miles that are worth one cent each as statement credits towards any travel purchase.
-New cardholders earn a one-time bonus of 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+New cardholders earn a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.
 There’s a $95 annual fee for this card.

 3. Discover it® Miles.
 This version of the popular Discover it® card offers you 1.5x miles for every dollar spent on all purchases, and you can redeem your miles for one cent each towards travel statement credits, merchandise, gift cards or just cash back.
 At the end of your account’s first year, Discover® will match ALL the Miles you've earned automatically.
 There’s no annual fee for this card.